 1.1.
 How to satisfy the efficacy criterion

-The guideline should be read in conjunction with any relevant product-specific guidelines.
+This guideline should be read in conjunction with any relevant product-specific guidelines available under Efficacy and safety (Part 8) of the Data guidelines.

 One method of satisfying the APVMA of the efficacy and crop safety of a product is to submit the results of properly designed and conducted laboratory and/or field-scale trials that demonstrate the product’s efficacy and crop safety.